-Salary expectations for direct and indirect care workers based on the Colorado mean wage for each position, direct and indirect care hours for each position, the full time equivalency required for the delivery of services to HCBS Medicaid clients, and necessary staffing ratios.
+Salary expectations for direct and indirect care workers are based on the Colorado mean wage for each position, direct and indirect care hours for each position, the full- time equivalency required for the delivery of services to HCBS Medicaid clients, and necessary staffing ratios.
 Wages are determined by the Bureau of Labor Statistics and are updated by the Bureau every two years.
-Communication with stakeholders, providers, and clients aids in the determination of direct and indirect care hours required and the full time equivalent of each position.
+Communication with stakeholders, providers, and clients aids in the determination of direct and indirect care hours required and the full- time equivalency required for the delivery of the services.
 Finally, collaboration with policy staff ensures the salaried positions, wage, and hours required conform to the program or service design.